Who Is Donald Trump?

 Among other measures, the Senate bill called for the slashing of the corporate tax rate from 35 to 20 percent, doubling personal deductions and ending the Obamacare mandate.
 It also included a controversial provision that allowed for "unborn children" to be named as beneficiaries of college savings accounts, which critics called an attempt to support the pro-life movement.
 Despite estimates by the Congressional Budget Office that the bill would cost $1.5 trillion over a decade, GOP senators insisted that charges would be offset by a growing economy.

 After the bill's passage, President Trump tweeted: “Biggest Tax Bill and Tax Cuts in history just passed in the Senate.
 Now these great Republicans will be going for final passage.
 Thank you to House and Senate Republicans for your hard work and commitment!”
-On December 20, the final tax bill formally passed both chambers of Congress, needing only the president's signature to give him his first major legislative victory.
+On December 20, the final tax bill formally passed both chambers of Congress.

 Following partisan battles over a spending bill in early 2018, which resulted in a brief government shutdown and stopgap measures, President Trump threatened to torpedo a $1.3 trillion spending bill with a last-minute veto.
 Reportedly angry that the bill did not fully fund his long-promised Mexican border wall, he nevertheless signed the bill into law on March 23, hours before another government shutdown would have gone into effect.